-Bandit problems, Markov decision problems, a smattering of dynamic programming, game theory, and online learning the solutions to such problems, esp. reinforcement learning.
+Bandit problems, Markov decision processes, a smattering of dynamic programming, game theory, optimal control, and online learning of the solutions to such problems, esp. reinforcement learning.

 … is a toolbox of machine learning technology for principled and efficient experimentation, plausibly applicable to most Microsoft services that interact with customers.
 In many scenarios, this technology is exponentially more efficient than the traditional A/B testing.
 The underlying research area, mature and yet very active, is known under many names: “multi-armed bandits”, “contextual bandits”, “associative reinforcement learning”, and “counterfactual evaluation”, among others.

 To take an example, suppose one wants to optimize clicks on suggested news stories.
 To discover what works, one needs to explore over the possible news stories.
 Further, if the suggested news story can be chosen depending on the visitor’s profile, then one needs to explore over the possible “policies” that map profiles to news stories (and there are exponentially more “policies” than news stories!).
 Traditional ML fails at this because it does not explore.
 Whereas MWT allows you to explore continuously, and optimize your decisions using this exploration data.

 It has a better introduction here, by John Langford: (cf (Agarwal et al. 2015).)

 Removing the credit assignment problem from reinforcement learning yields the Contextual Bandit setting which we know is generically solvable in the same manner as common supervised learning problems.
 I know of about a half-dozen real-world successful contextual bandit applications typically requiring the cooperation of engineers and deeply knowledgeable data scientists.